cyrilondon/rover-project/README.md

 ## Quick start

 1. Download and install [maven](http://maven.apache.org/install.html).
-2. Go to the root of the project and type `mvn clean install`.
-This will build the project.
+2. Go to the root of the project and type `mvn clean package`.
+This will build the project, run the Unit Tests along with the [GameIntegration](src/main/java/com/game/adapter/file/GameIntegration.java) `Main` method.
-3. In order to run the project, run `mvn exec:java`

 You should see something similar to below extract: